China slams US warship's 'illegal' sea passage | DW | 20.05.2021

-A US Navy warship's passage through the contested South China Sea has stoked tensions between the US and China.
+A United States Navy warship's passage through the contested South China Sea has stoked tensions between the US and China.

 The guided-missile destroyer US warship sailed through international waters, angering China this week